fhessman/scientific-snap/Examples/SaturnVRocket/README.md

 - Let the *PlotSprite* plot every now and then, and stop when the fuel runs out or the rocket crashes.

 ![plot](./images/plot.png)

+---

+## Extensions

+There are many ways this simulation could be extended or modified.
+- Of course, you can apply this simulation to *any* rocket, including your own if you are a hobby rocketeer!
+- Track not just the vertical motion of the rocket but it's horizontal motion as well.
+- Add the friction due to the air by adding a frictional acceleration dependent on the rocket's speed.
+- Make a *SpaceXSimulation* by being able to modify the thrust so that the rocket touches down again (not so hard as a simulation, since the rocket could weigh very little at the end, making it easier to come down and land softly).
+- Simulate an ion-propulsion rocket with a tiny thrust but an even tinier fuel consumption rate (the exhaust is accelerated to near light speeds by an electric field so one doesn't need much fuel for a given thrust); how long does it take a small rocket to get to the next star, Alpha Centauri?